saransh-khobragade/High-level-designs/ACID/ACID.md

 ### Consistency
 Database should remain in valid state before and after transaction following every constraints or rollback.
+Database should move from one valid state to another after transactions.

 ### Isolation
 Changes made by one transaction should not be visible to other transaction before commited.